 Read more about the health benefits of work here.

-How does atWork Australia help people with mental health conditions find good work?
+How do we help people living with mental health conditions find good work?

-We know that one size doesn’t fit all when it comes to finding a job, also when you live with a mental health condition.
-That’s why we offer many different ways to support people with mental health conditions to find good work.
+atWork Australia knows that one size doesn’t fit all when it comes to finding a job, and this applies when you live with a mental health condition.
+That’s why we offer many different ways to support people with mental health conditions find good work.

-- In-house allied health expertise – Access to our in-house allied health expertise (including Psychologists and Physiotherapists), should you need some extra support
+Access to our in-house allied health expertise (including psychologists and physiotherapists), should you need extra support.

-- Support for clients – Dependant on our client’s needs, we will continue to support them through 52 weeks post-placement support, ongoing support, or on the job support.
-This is individually tailored to our clients’ specific needs and goals
+Depending on our client’s needs, we’ll continue to support them for 52 weeks post-placement support, ongoing support, or on the job support.
+This is individually tailored to the specific needs and goals of our clients.

-We have been helping Australians find good work since 2003.
-Many of our clients come to atWork Australia looking for work whilst living with mental health conditions, just like Rochelle and Samantha who are just two examples of job seekers with mental health conditions who have changed their lives by finding good work with the right employer.
+We’ve been helping Australians find good work since 2003.
+Many of our clients come to atWork Australia looking for work while living with mental health conditions.
+Rochelle and Samantha are two examples of clients with mental health conditions who have changed their lives by finding good work with the right employer.

 Read more of our success stories here.